Battling Fraud With Automation

 AI uses advanced algorithms to detect any inconsistencies or quirks found in a claim, which helps to improve the way agents are able to sort out the bad claims from valid ones, thus, saving the agency both money and time as well as looking out for other trustworthy customers.

-Check it out: Integrating New Equipment Into The Office
+Check it out: How To Introduce New Technology Into The Workplace

 Again, artificial intelligence is smart and is constantly learning as it works.
 These tools have the ability to not only detect an inconsistency in a claim, but they also have the ability to spot out connected groups of people that filing strikingly similar claims with the same doctors, lawyers, etc about injuries from car accidents or other types of injuries.